Mel Brooks: 1958–1969: "Rising below vulgarity"

-Brooks and co-writer Reiner had become close friends and began to casually improvise comedy routines when they were not working.
-In October 1959, for a Random House book launch of Moss Hart's autobiography, Act One, at Mamma Leone's, Mel Tolkin (standing in for Carl Reiner) and Mel Brooks performed, and it was later recalled by Kenneth Tynan.
-Reiner played the straight-man interviewer and set Brooks up as anything from a Tibetan monk to an astronaut.
-As Reiner explained: "In the evening, we'd go to a party and I'd pick a character for him to play.
-I never told him what it was going to be."
+Brooks and Carl Reiner became close friends and improvised comedy routines.
+Reiner played the straight man interviewer and pitched parts to Brooks.
+Reiner recalled:

+I'd pick a character for him to play.
+I never told him what it was going to be, but I always tried for something that would force him to go into panic, because a brilliant mind in panic is a wonderful thing to see. ...
+I'd make him a Jewish pirate, and he'd complain about how he was being pushed out of the business because of the price of sailcloth and the cost of crews nowadays.
+Another time, I introduced him as Carl Sandburg, and he made up reams of phony Sandburg poetry.
+There was no end to what he could be—a U-boat commander, a deaf songwriter, an entire convention of antique dealers.

-On one of these occasions, Reiner's suggestion concerned a 2000-year-old man who had witnessed the crucifixion of Jesus Christ (who "came in the store but never bought anything"), had been married several hundred times and had "over forty-two thousand children, and not one comes to visit me".
-At first Brooks and Reiner only performed the routine for friends but, by the late 1950s, it gained a reputation in New York City.
-Kenneth Tynan saw the comedy duo perform at a party in 1959 and wrote that Brooks "was the most original comic improvisor I had ever seen".
+One of Reiner's suggestions was a 2000-year-old man who had witnessed the crucifixion of Jesus Christ (who "came in the store, but never bought anything"), had been married several hundred times and had "over forty-two thousand children, and not one comes to visit me".
+At first Brooks and Reiner only performed the routine for friends, but by the late 1950s it gained a reputation in New York.
+(In 1973, it was reported that Brooks and Reiner first performed the routine at Norman Lear's Fire Island home in the 1950s.)
+Tynan saw the pair perform at a party in 1959 and called Brooks "the most original comic improvisor I had ever seen".